 She talks about her birthplace.
 She comes from the hills of Romano where a "firebrand descended" and brought a lot of grief to the land.

 She reveals that this firebrand is her kin, saying that she and he came from one root.
 She names herself as Cunizza and identifies herself as a lover, which is why she's here on Venus.
-She isn't bitter about being this low in Heaven because she has turned her love towards God.
+She isn't bitter about being this low in Heaven because she has turned her love toward God.
 She then introduces the shining soul beside her as a man who is and will remain famous for centuries to come.

 But now Cunizza turns away from her shiny friend to convey an ominous prophecy about the people of March of Treviso whom she calls "rabble" and the Paduan Guelphs who refused to listen to the crown.
-She talks about the murder of despots, and about the ransom of the King's men.
+She talks about the murder of despots and about the ransom of the King's men.
 She foreshadows that these people will spill so much blood that it would take a huge vat to contain all of it.

 She justifies her words by invoking the judgment of the Angelic Intelligences that rule Venus, called the Thrones.
 She claims that since they shine down with the judgment of God, it is her right to speak such truths.
 She joins the dance of the spirits again while her shiny friend comes towards Dante.